Boruto Uzumaki: In other media

 Outside manga and anime, Boruto also appears in the fighting game Naruto Shippuden: Ultimate Ninja Storm 4, first only in the ending and playable in the expansion pack Road to Boruto.
 Following Momoshiki's defeat, Boruto can fight against Naruto.
-Although Boruto loses, his father states he is proud of how much he developed his skills, pleasing Boruto.
+Although Boruto gets exhausted and loses, his father states he is proud of how much he developed his skills, pleasing Boruto.
 In 2019, CyberConnect2 CEO Hiroshi Matsuyama received multiple requests by fans to develop another Storm game but claimed that this was meant to be the final game in the series.
 Nevertheless, he claims Bandai Visual is up to decide if the developers should develop a new series of games focused on Boruto.
 He appears in the video game Naruto to Boruto: Shinobi Striker as a playable character, as well as Naruto x Boruto: Ninja Voltage.
 He is also featured in the Boruto light novels.

 Reception

 Critical reception to Boruto's character has been generally mixed.
 While comparing Boruto's traits to main characters often seen in other manga series, McNulty felt that Boruto's growth across the anime series helped to make him more likable.
 On the other hand, Andy Hanley from UK Anime Network said despite his similar design and actions to his father Naruto, Boruto is not like him and has a different personality.
 Amy McNulty from Anime News Network and Hanley enjoyed Boruto's relationship with his father Naruto due to the differences in their childhoods and how that becomes the focus of the film Boruto: Naruto the Movie.
 McNulty also liked how Boruto develops as he became afraid of his father's fate during an attack from the antagonist.
 Richard Eisenbeis from Kotaku was critical to Boruto's development, as he felt that his bond with his father at the end of the Boruto film was unthinkable and weak.
 Alexandria Hill from Otaku USA enjoyed Boruto's fight against the film's villain, Momoshiki, and his team-up with Naruto and Sasuke.
 Leroy Douresseaux liked how Boruto's character has already started development by the second volume of the series.
 For the TV anime, Beveridge remarked Boruto's characterization which he felt was superior to the one from the manga.
 Anime Now felt Boruto's first enemies were more lighthearted than his predecessors.
 Viz Media senior director Kevin Hamric noted that while he initially displays a lazy demeanor, Boruto seeks to fight and surpass his father.
 Melina Dargis liked how Boruto realizes his father's goals and joins Sasuke and the Kages in order to save Naruto.
 Additionally, Dargis noted Boruto's early strained relationship with his father as well as his use of technology to fight might reflect on modern audiences who might understand his character more as a result.
 Rebecca Silverman from Anime News Network praised how the writers manage to develop Boruto's angst without coming across as "teen whining" and how Sasuke Uchiha decides to train him upon seeing his similarities with his father.